Truth be told, a deep connection with another person is what INFJs crave the most.

 7. Make us laugh.

-I think that most people assume INFJs are deeply serious people.
-Well, we are serious about certain things, but we are actually quite light-hearted.
-Much thanks to our Extroverted Feeling function, we want everyone to feel comfortable and happy to be around us.
 You can learn a lot about your INFJ based on their humor.
 It’s usually an intelligent, dark, and/or dry sense of humor.
-We will make self-deprecating remarks to get a reaction from you.
-We have a pretty good radar for comic relief.
-We greatly appreciate when the favor is returned, especially when we are feeling uncomfortable or stressed.
+We may even make self-deprecating remarks just to get a reaction from you.
+We have a pretty good radar for comic relief, and we greatly appreciate when the favor is returned, especially when we are feeling tense or stressed.

 8. Listen to us.